 You have nothing to risk or lose by calling Smith's Law Offices for your free consultation, so call us today before any of your unemployment appeal rights are lost.
 Whether you just received an unemployment denial and need to appeal or are about to have an unemployment hearing, we can help.

-Because unemployment determinations are appealed in writing, and the hearings are conducted by telephone, Smith's Law Offices successfully represents clients throughout the State of Ohio.
+Because unemployment determinations are appealed in writing, and the hearings are conducted by telephone, Smith's Law Offices successfully represents clients throughout the entire State of Ohio.

 "Professional, upfront, knowledgeable, made the whole appeals process way less stressful, made me feel comfortable at the hearing, and won my appeal!
 Highly recommend using!"

 "Brian is a very good attorney and I am very happy with the way that he handled my unemployment case.
 He is very professional and informative and easy to talk to and he explains concerns very well.
 I would recommend him to anyone.
 He is very thorough and made me feel very confident with him handling my case.
 Thank you very much for your hard work in my case."

 "Thank you Brian for representing me with my unemployment case.
 I was over whelmed and devastated at the loss of my job after 27 years of employment.
 You was my rock that helped me through this nightmare, I couldn't have done it without you.
 You are very professional and easy to talk to, I appreciate all you did for me."

 "Excellent service, not only did I win my case but the level of customer service was phenomenal!!
 Anytime i had a question it was answered so that i could understand it.

 I was also extremely prepared and ready before we went to court.